rdkcentral/firebolt-apis/requirements/specifications/intents/user-interest.md

 ![](../../../requirements/images/specifications/intents/user-interest/media/image4.png)

-A user's intention to express interest in something is handled by the `InterestIntent`.
-This intent happens *before* the platform knows which content is displayed and/or selected by the foreground app.
-The `InterestIntent` may originate from a cloud system, e.g. Voice, or from the RCU, or elsewhere.
-Origination of this intent is out of scope for this document.
-This intent includes the type of interest, e.g. interest or disinterest.

-To fire an `InterestIntent` to the current App, another app, typically the Aggregated Experience, will call the `Content.requestUserInterest()` method of the Discovery SDK.

-When `Content.requestUserInterest` is called, if the App in the foreground Lifecycle state has registered a provider for the `xrn:firebolt:capability:discovery:interest` capability, then it **MUST** have that provider invoked with the values from the
-`Content.requestUserInterest` call.

 Once an App's callback is invoked, that app will have `interestTimeout` milliseconds to return a value or throw an error.
 Values returned after that time **MUST** be ignored.
 The timeout value is stored in the